ephbaum/nodejs.org/README.md

 ### To translate content into other languages

-If you want to help translate to other languages or improve existing translations, it isn't necessary to work from GitHub.
-You can and should do it through Crowdin, this is the correct workflow.

-Crowdin is an online tool that facilitates the user experience for the translator, here is more information:
+To help with localization, please read the [TRANSLATION](TRANSLATION.md) guide.

 Website translations are handled via [Crowdin](https://crowdin.com/project/nodejs-website).

-To help with localization, please read the [TRANSLATION](TRANSLATION.md) guide.
+Crowdin is an online tool that facilitates the user experience for the translator.

+To assist with translations, it is neither necessary, nor advised, to work from GitHub.
+You should do it through Crowdin, which is the correct workflow.

 ## Layout